Thrivable Scotland

 Every couple of weeks or so, I share the latest from my exploration of how we can create the conditions for people and the rest of nature to thrive.

-I'll be digging into what does it actually mean to thrive, how might it be possible in the midst of the polycrisis and how do we develop the skills we need.You'll discover insights and ideas from the podcast conversations and from events – informed my own reflections, experience and reading.And of course, I'll let you know when the podcast is launched, and about upcoming events.You can check out the archive here or sign up below!
+I'll be digging into what it actually mean to thrive, how might it be possible in the midst of the polycrisis and how we can develop the skills we need.You'll discover insights and ideas from the podcast conversations and from events – informed my own reflections, experience and reading.And of course, I'll let you know when the podcast is launched, and about upcoming events.You can check out the archive here or sign up below!

 Subscribe to Notes for a Thrivable Scotland…